 Use toilet paper or unscented moist wipes in a front to back motion.
 This prevents any bacteria from your poo from causing infection in your stitches.

 It is recommended you avoid sex up to 6 weeks postpartum.
-Having sex during this time increases your changes of infection and can damage stitches.
+Having sex during this time increases your chances of infection and can damage stitches.

 - Communicate – Talk to your partner about your fear of pain when resuming your sex life.
 You’ll probably feel quite tense and tender the first time.
 Lots of foreplay can help to loosen thing up and relax you.
 Hormone levels can increase vaginal dryness so opt for a water-based lubricant to make things easier.